 For more information on the CLPNNL’s current strategic plan please click here.

 Licensed Practical Nurses in Newfoundland and Labrador are governed by the CLPNNL.
 The Board is responsible for the College's mandate to promote safety and protection of the general public through the provision of safe, competent, and ethical nursing care.

-The Board consists of 11 individuals: Six (6) actively practicing LPNs who are elected through an elections process representing the electoral districts; three (3) public representatives (appointed by Government); one (1) representative from the Centre for Nursing Studies (CNS); and the Chief Executive Officer/Registrar of the CLPNNL.
+The Board consists of 11 individuals: Six (6) LPNs who are elected through an elections process representing the electoral districts; three (3) public representatives (appointed by Government); one (1) representative from the Centre for Nursing Studies (CNS); and the Chief Executive Officer/Registrar of the CLPNNL.
 The Board has a number of functions to fulfill.
 These functions include:

 - Providing accountability and linkages between the members and the College;